Watch out Android, the Verizon iPhone is coming

 Android is a device.
 There is little emotional connection to it and, what there is, is almost shame-like for many people.
 The iPhone is a brand.
 A brand that people will buy even if they have dropped calls.
 A brand people will buy even if you have to have a special case so you do not short out the antenna, and a brand that will most certainly steal substantial market share from the Android once it is on Verizon.

 Want to see the true power of the iPhone brand?
-Wait until it hits the shelves of Verizon.
+Wait until the Verizon iPhone hits the shelves.